Get help and more information

 You might want to read more to get more ideas about what to do.

 jurisdiction's website is often the best place to get information relevant to your school and your situation.

 You may also want to visit some other reputable websites in Australia which provide information, advice and stories about other people's experiences of dealing with bullying.

 National Centre Against Bullying has tips about how to deal with bullying.

-The Australian government's Office of the Children's eSafety Commissioner is a comprehensive resource for all issues related to online safety and online bullying, and includes a reporting and complaints service for online bullying and harassment.
+Office of the Children's eSafety Commissioner is a comprehensive resource for all issues related to online safety and online bullying, and includes a reporting and complaints service for online bullying and harassment.
 Also check out our

 Online safety page for other sites with online safety information.

 Parenting guide to helping children managing conflict, aggression and bullying provides advice and strategies for parents.

 Family-School and Community Partnerships Bureau, funded by the Australian government, fosters parental engagement and community involvement in schools.
 It conducts research, and provides resources and practical support and advice to parents, principals, teachers and others about how to build and sustain partnerships.

 Parents and Friends of Lesbian and Gay Students (PFLAG) is an international peer support group that has been operating in Australia for over 30 years.